indigothm/Fourzone/README.md

 ---
 Navigate to this "Swift Version" folder or ([click here](https://github.com/hossamghareeb/Facebook-POP-Tutorial/tree/master/Swift%20Version "Swift Version")) to see the full working exmples written in Swift.

+<h3 align="center">Made To Be Put Straight Onto Your Device</h3>
+---
+At this point we know you must be thking how useful and cool this technology is!
+Likely you want to give it a try, lucky for you FourZone is going to be available for free in the iOS app store in the near future.
+However, for those of you that can not wait you can follow these easy steps and get FourZone running on your device quickly.
+1) Install Xcode
+2) Download the project zip
+3) Run the project on your iPhone
+4) IMPORTANT: FourZone will not work unless you give it permission to your heart rate data!
+In order to give permissions just open the app and allow FourZone to access the heart rate data from the prompt :)
+5) Enjoy!
+We are always looking to improve our projects so if you have any questions or ideas for future features please drop us a line!

 <h3 align="center">FourZone Examples</h3>
 ---